The Little Mermaid live-action release date: Cast, trailer and latest news

 We've seen Disney is happy to make such changes with Dumbo, the darker Tim Burton remake last year as well as Mulan due out in August 2020, which won't have any music bar instrumental as it opts for a martial art movie take.

-There’s no clear answer on what songs will be used either, but it’s unlikely that Disney would drop favourites like Under the Sea, Kiss the Girl, Poor Unfortunate Souls or Part of Your World, all of which were performed at the Hollywood Bowl event for the 30th anniversary concert in honour of the original film - and indeed star Halle Bailey has confirmed that, at the every least, Part of Your World would be included in the film.
+Disney would never have dropped favourites like Under the Sea, Kiss the Girl, Poor Unfortunate Souls or Part of Your World, all of which were performed at the Hollywood Bowl event for the 30th anniversary concert in honour of the original film - and indeed star Halle Bailey confirmed that Part of Your World would be included in the film.

 "I've been a fan of The Little Mermaid since I was 5, so those new songs are very exciting to me, as well as the old," Bailey told PopSugar.
 "That's probably like, ding, ding, ding!
 My number one."

-How will the new version of The Little Mermaid differ from the original?
+The Little Mermaid plot: how will the new version differ from the original?

 It’s likely that the main differences will be political corrections on some of the more dated aspects of the classic film.
 In July 2019, Disney launched two initiatives for talent from under-represented backgrounds which includes women, people of colour and the LGBTQ+ community.